skaterdevs/SkateSpotsMap/README.md

+# Introduction
+## Background
+Our app is a crowd-sourced platform focused on collecting and displaying information about skating locations for skaters of all levels.
+We offer a place where users can share their favorite skate spots with the wider community, quickly search for spots that fit their specifications, and rate existing locations they've visited through reviews.
+Our app also includes a Clip Feed that allows users to view and upload videos showing off their amazing tricks to the rest of the world.

+## Implementation
+### Google Maps SDK for iOS
+The core function of our app——displaying user-submitted skate spots——is achieved by utilizing the Google Maps SDK for iOS.
+We went to great lengths to integrate the API using SwiftUI, as Google Maps SDK is not native to SwiftUI, and was intended for use with UIKit and Storyboards.
+Therefore, we had to circumvent a lot of the built-in deterrence put into place by painstakingly bridging UIKit and SwiftUI functionalities such as the primary Google Map view, which was otherwise unavailable to us.
+This SDK also enabled us to accomplish a lot of customization, such as using our custom markers in the embedded Google Map view, letting users easily locate and distinguish between skate spots based on kickout factor.

+### AWS S3
+Media content is stored in an AWS S3 bucket.
+The Amplify plugin is used to perform data upload and download.
+With our bucket public, it allows our app to easily upload and stream video content for our Clips Feed feature.

 # SkateSpotsMap Development Setup Guide
 ## GitHub Setup
 GitHub now requires tokens to authenticate whenever making any changes to a repo.